hashedtitan/orbit-setup-script/README_detailed.md

 }
 ```

-* Add decryption and retConstant to the appropriate `PrecompiledContract` vars: `PrecompiledContractsIstanbul`, `PrecompiledContractsBerlin`, `PrecompiledContractsCancun`.
+* Add decryption to the appropriate `PrecompiledContract` vars: `PrecompiledContractsIstanbul`, `PrecompiledContractsBerlin`, `PrecompiledContractsCancun`.
 Simply paste the following into the respective `PrecompiledContract` vars

 ```go
  common.BytesToAddress([]byte{0x94}):&decryption{},